What Is a Credit Note? (Template + Guide)

-Credit Notes are essentially a negative invoice used to rectify mistakes or credit amounts raised in your sales invoice.
-They may be used to credit all or part of an invoice depending on the circumstances and serve as an accounting record for both parties to counter the invoicing error.
+Credit notes are used to rectify mistakes or credit amounts raised in your sales invoice.
+It may be used to credit all or part of an invoice, depending on the circumstances, and serve as an accounting record for both parties to counter the invoicing error.

 There are a number of different circumstances when a credit note can be issued:

-• If your client has an issue and you agree a full or partial refund.
+• If your client has an issue and you agree to a full or partial refund

-• To write off a short payment by a customer (You may choose to write off small underpayments from a good client in certain circumstances).
+• To write off a short payment by a customer, for example, when you choose to write off small underpayments from a good client

-Essential information to include on a credit note is as follows:
+Here’s the essential information to include on a credit note:

 • Your accounting details: This is the information both you and your customer will need for administration and recording purposes, such as: